shinaBR2/ShinaBR2/README.md

 Have experience with Blockchain, Etherum, smart contracts and how they connected to the frontend.
 My latest project is https://activeimage.io/ which used:
 - Arbitrum (layer 2 Ethereum), NFT
-- Solidity, smart contract using ERC-1155
+- Solidity, smart contract using ERC-1155, truffle, hardhat
 - Integrate web3 to the system using NodeJS

 ## Frontend